mooreg-si/TouchFreeSolutions/LeapMotion/React/stickybuttons-react/README.md

         this.props.removeButtons(Object.keys(this.clickables));
         ~~~~
 ## Component Props
-The StickBtns component accepts two props.
+The StickyBtns component accepts three optional props.
 - `triggerTime` The time in milliseconds a button needs to remain selected before being clicked.
 Defaults to 2000 milliseconds (2 seconds).
 - `orientation` If the Leap Motion is facing upward or outward, towards the user.
 1=Up, 2=Out.
 Defaults to 1 Up.
+- `selectRadius` The distance in pixels the cursor must be from the center of a button to select it.
+Defaults to 200 pixels.

 ## Known Issues